How Healthcare HR and Compliance Can Partner for More Successful Employee Onboarding

 Sims also suggests using real-world examples during onboarding of what happens during a privacy or security incident.
 “Patients who have had their healthcare data breached or stolen are very vulnerable to fraud and identity theft, or worse.
 A victim of a breach can cancel their credit cards, even resolve stolen identities, but you can’t cancel your medical records.”

-Gina Angelo, Senior Manager of Compliance for MedicarePlan Finder/Senior Market Advisors, organization that serves the under-served senior population, says a company should start stressing the importance of compliance immediately by building it into the HR onboarding process.
+Gina Angelo, Senior Manager of Compliance for MedicarePlan Finder/Senior Market Advisors, an organization that serves the under-served senior population, says a company should start stressing the importance of compliance immediately by building it into the HR onboarding process.
 The aim is to establish the connection between ethics and employment status.
 “I like to say, ‘Consider being compliant a requirement of your employment.’
 Along with this belief, we try to demonstrate that ethical behavior and business practices are not to be viewed solely as something we impose on our employees to protect the organization’s image.
 Instead, it relates to our way of doing business, period.”

 Use Multiple Mediums and Tactics